Morthimer5/slowNews/README.md

 Simple Web-aplication

-Get news from .RSS news chanels;
+Gets news from .RSS news chanels;
+Shows it in two topics;
 Shows weather;